sahilrajput03/deno-playground/readme.md

 - **with-react (with backend)**
 	- Docs: How to use React with Deno: [Click here](https://docs.deno.com/runtime/tutorials/how_to_with_npm/react)
 	- **TIP:** Use `startDevelopment.sh` file to run frontend and backend together.

+## When did deno become stable

+Deno reached its initial stable release with version **1.0.0 on May 13, 2020.**

+While Deno had been in development for some time before this, it was this 1.0.0 release that marked its first production-ready version, signifying that the core functionalities were considered stable and reliable for general use.